akihikodaki/dts/test_plans/iavf_flexible_descriptor_test_plan.rst

 ===========

 To carry more metadata to descriptor and fill them to mbuf to save CPU cost on packet parsing.
-CVL flexible descriptor capability can be used. iavf driver could negotiate descriptor format with PF driver by virtchnl.
+Intel® Ethernet 800 Series flexible descriptor capability can be used. iavf driver could negotiate descriptor format with PF driver by virtchnl.
 It is implemented in DPDK20.11, and requires ice base driver >= 1.3.0.

 Prerequisites
 =============

 1. NIC requires

-   - Intel E810 series ethernet cards: columbiaville_25g, columbiaville_100g, etc.
+   - Intel® Ethernet 800 Series ethernet cards: E810-XXVDA4/E810-CQ, etc.

 2. Toplogy